Top Ways To Create A Sustainable Garden With DIY Projects

 Instead of throwing kitchen scraps into the garbage, compost them to create nutrient-rich soil amendment.
 Vegetable peels, fruit scraps, coffee grounds, and eggshells are all excellent materials for composting.
 Even small garden trimmings, like leaves or pulled weeds, can be added to the compost pile.
 Composting not only reduces waste but also provides a valuable resource for your garden.
 By diverting organic waste from the landfill, you make a positive impact on the environment while improving your soil’s fertility.

-See also How To Build A Raised Garden Bed On A Budget
+See also How To Create A DIY Vertical Garden For Small Spaces

 Natural Pest Control